 This initiative is part of the National Connectivity Plan, which aims to ensure all public students have access to a computer and free internet.

-These computers will have the Windows 10 system, the Classroom platform, and the Platzi system installed, which will allow students to reach an advanced level of the English language.
+These computers given by the Government have the Windows 10 system, the Classroom platform, and the Platzi system installed, which allows students to reach an advanced level of the English language.

 In late 2021, the Salvadoran Government began to accelerate the delivery of computers to students in the public education system.

 mobile delivery units, 262 in total, began work to speed the process, one for each municipality in the country.

 These mobile units will be located in town squares and parks, which would bring the delivery of laptops closer to students and parents.